 In addition to the collaboratively trained attorneys, the parties also secure the services of a mental health professional (divorce coach) who assists the clients with their communications, emotions, and child-related matters during the collaborative process.
 If the parties require an analysis of their respective financial situations, a neutral financial professional may be retained to assist with collecting financial information regarding income, expenses, assets, and liabilities and can assist them in looking forward to what their financial picture will be after the divorce process is completed.
 The couple, their attorneys, and the additional professionals who are hired are regarded as a team who share the common goal of assisting the separating couple in working through legal, financial, and emotional issues to obtain a settlement that is successful for all members of the family.

-At Batchelder Law and Mediation, LLC, our Towson divorce attorney have extensive experience in collaborative divorces and is highly skilled in settling complex disputes.
+At Batchelder Law and Mediation, LLC, Cynthia Batchelder has experience in collaborative divorces and is highly skilled in settling complex disputes.
 Call us at 410-357-1422.